cawasser/rccst/README.md

    2. component for kafka + "sub"component per topology?
 5. [ ] [Re-think the UI](/docs/rethinking-ui.md)
 6. [ ] Work out an automated [testing approach](/docs/testing.md)
+   1. [ ] open the database in a :once fixture, and the drop!/create! is the :every fixture
 7. [ ] Add metrics collection to the Server
    1. [ ] [statsd](https://github.com/statsd/statsd), via [clojure-statsd-client](https://github.com/unbounce/clojure-dogstatsd-client)
 8. [ ] (optional) Consider moving to [Reitit](/docs/routing.md) (see item 13.3 above)
+9. [ ] do we (can we?) need to stop the database connection using next.jdbc?

 ## Getting Started